jshuadvd/hacks-n-notes/education.md

 - avoid *brittle* information, which can become outdated quickly, eg. "this feature is not supported by all browsers"
 - avoid referencing an external resource eg. another lesson
 - stay modular

+### Gear
+- microphone audio level should be as close to the red as possible